 Academic programs designed to align with in-demand jobs

 Curriculum developers at University of Phoenix keep today’s in-demand jobs in mind as they design our academic programs.
 Our programs are updated periodically to reflect the latest standards and practices in today’s industries.
-See how we align our programs to match today’s job opportunities.

 The Higher Learning Commission, an accrediting organization that assures and advances quality in education, accredits University of Phoenix.